 Donor information is used for internal purposes only, with the occasional exception of pre-approved list trades with other non-profit organizations (see below).
 Only authorized Friends staff has on-going access to donor information and records.
 On occasion, Friends Board members or volunteers may have limited access to donor records, for instance during short fundraising campaigns.
 All individuals having access to donor records are required to abide by this policy.

-All online donor transactions with the Friends are covered by this policy and are conducted over secure portals.
+All online donor transactions with the Friends are covered by this policy and are conducted over secure, encrypted portals.
 Every reasonable effort is made to secure the privacy of donor information on-line.
 Access to on-line data is password-protected and limited to authorized Friends employees.

 Donor information is used by the Friends’ staff to: